-WHEREAS, AGENCY and CONSULTANT entered into a written modification to CONTRACT on May 30, 2018 for the CONSULTANT to revise the effort in Task VIII.f, Water Quality Characterization and Recommendations from developing a Stormwater Sampling and Analysis Program (SAP) to Modeling Analysis using the Event Mean Concentrations (EMC) for an additional CONTRACT amount of \$16,466. ("MODIFICATION NO. 6"); and
+WHEREAS, AGENCY and CONSULTANT entered into a written modification to CONTRACT on May 30, 2018 for the CONSULTANT to revise the effort in Task VIII.f, Water Quality Characterization and Recommendations from developing a Stormwater Sampling and Analysis Program (SAP) to Modeling Analysis using the Event Mean Concentrations (EMC) for an additional CONTRACT amount of \$16,466 ("MODIFICATION NO. 6"); and

-WHEREAS, AGENCY and CONSULTANT entered into a written modification to CONTRACT on September 20, 2018 to add Task VIII.h, Amend Economic Analyses for Levee Extension, because the area protected by the SCR-1 Levee has undergone significant development since the economic analysis was completed in 2015 and a re-evaluation of the flood damage analysis is critical to ongoing discussions between United Water Conservation District (UWCD) on the future of Ferro Basin and its level of flood protection and the potential benefits of protecting the Ferro Basin for an additional CONTRACT amount of \$40,617. ("MODIFICATION NO. 7"); and participates in; modify the design of the project to include American with Disabilities Act (ADA) access, additional access ramps, roads, and turnarounds; provide detailed exhibits for and participate in public presentations for the extended stakeholder process; and to incorporate additional aerial topographic mapping and ground survey into the design drawings to accommodate betterments resulting from the stakeholder process for an additional CONTRACT amount of \$78,736 and extend the CONTRACT completion date from December 31, 2022 to December 31, 2024. ("MODIFICATION NO. 8"); and
+WHEREAS, AGENCY and CONSULTANT entered into a written modification to CONTRACT on September 20, 2018 to add Task VIII.h, Amend Economic Analyses for Levee Extension, because the area protected by the SCR-1Levee has undergone significant development since the economic analysis was completed in 2015 and a re-evaluation of the flood damage analysis is critical to ongoing discussions between United Water Conservation District (UWCD) on the future of Ferro Basin and its level of flood protection and the potential benefits of protecting the Ferro Basin for an additional CONTRACT amount of \$40,617 ("MODIFICATION NO. 7"); and

-WHEREAS, AGENCY and CONSULTANT entered into a written modification to CONTRACT on December 16, 2020 to extend the time of project completion from December 31, 2022 until December 31, 2024 (a period of 2 years) due to an extended stakeholder process that CONSULTANT actively
+WHEREAS it has become necessary to; extend the time of project completion from December 31, 2022 until December 31, 2024 (a period of 2 years) due to an extended stakeholder process that CONSULTANT actively participates in; modify the design of the project to include American with